Vinilificio/vinilificio.com/en/calligraphy.md

 ![calligraphy](/img/CAROSELLO_1.jpg)

-### Il tuo disco d artista

-Abbiamo chiesto ad un’artista e calligrafa di realizzare la copertina personalizzata per il tuo disco in singola copia.
+### Your artist s vinyl record

+We asked an artist and calligrapher to create the custom cover art for your single-copy record.
 <br><br>
-C A L L I G R A P H Y è il nome che abbiamo scelto per la nostra collezione in edizione limitata di vinili d’autore dedicata alla calligrafia.
+C A L L I G R A P H Y is the name we chose for our limited-edition collection of artist vinyls dedicated to calligraphy.

-### Cosa contiene il pacchetto Calligraphy
+### What the Calligraphy Package contains

-* Vinile 12” 180 gr. nero o trasparente inciso con la tua musica (entro i 15 minuti per lato)
-* Copertina d’artista con la stampa della scritta realizzata appositamente per te dalla nostra calligrafa Cecilia
-* Centrino personalizzato con la scritta che hai scelto
-* Impaginazione con i tuoi contenuti (titolo+testo/dedica) curata dalla grafica di Vinilificio
-* Busta protettiva con flap adesivo
+* 12" 180 gr. black or clear vinyl in single copy with your music (within 15 minutes per side).
+* Artist's cover with the print of the writing made especially for you by our calligrapher Cecilia
+* Custom label with your chosen writing
+* Layout with your content (title+text/dedication) designed by Vinilificio's graphic designers.
+* Protective clear transparent sleeve with self adhesive flap
-* Spedizione gratuita
+* Free shipping
 <br><br>
-<b>La sicurezza di ricevere a casa tua un vinile unico e d’artista.</b>

-### Cosa devo fare

-E’ facilissimo, ti basterà inviare una mail a <a href="mailto:info@vinilificio.com"> info@vinilificio.com</a> con oggetto CALLIGRAPHY e saremo noi a guidarti passo passo nella creazione del tuo vinile d’artista!

-### Cosa ti chiederemo

-* I file audio che vorrai incidere sul tuo disco
-* Le parole che la nostra calligrafa Cecilia scriverà per te sulla copertina ( max.
-5/6 - una frase breve per far risaltare la bellezza del tratto a mano e lasciare il giusto respiro alla grafica )

-### Quanto costa

-Il pacchetto Calligraphy ha un costo (tutto incluso) di € 130,00 ed è limitato alle prime dieci persone che ne faranno richiesta!

-Con opzione vinile colorato (bianco, turchese,rosso trasparente, verde trasparente, blue trasparente) maggiorazione di € 10,00
+### What should I do

+It's so easy, just send an email to <a href="mailto:info@vinilificio.com"> info@vinilificio.com</a> with object: _CALLIGRAPHY_ and we will be the ones to guide you step by step in creating your artist vinyl!!

+### What we will ask you

+* The audio files you would like to transfer on your vinyl record.
+* The words that our calligrapher Cecilia will write for you on the cover ( max.
+5/6 - a short sentence to bring out the beauty of the hand stroke and allow the graphics to breathe )

+### How much does it costs

+The Calligraphy package has a cost (all inclusive) of € 130.00 and is limited to the first ten people who request it!

+With colored vinyl option (white, turquoise, transparent red, transparent green, transparent blue) surcharge of € 10.00

 ![calligraphy](/img/CAROSELLO_4.jpg)